muhamedh/computer_networks_researchproject/README.md

 # Computer Networks - Introduction to network penetration testing

-### This research project was part of the Computer Networks subject, where we wrote on a selected topic.
+### This research project was part of the Computer Networks course, where we wrote on a selected topic.
 In my case it was Introduction to network penetration Testing.

 ### The research project provides an overview of network penetration phases and demonstrates a practical example of penetrating a Vulnerable by design VM web server, using Kali Linux